-To R.S.V.P.: Complete and return the Commencement Participation Sheet enclosed in your mailing to Lisa Taylor’s mailbox in the upper level of the Hiller Building or electronically complete the online registration form found here:
+R.S.V.P.: Complete and return the Commencement Participation Sheet enclosed in the mailing to Lisa Taylor’s mailbox in the upper level of the Hiller Building or electronically complete the online Registration Form

-There is no limit to the number of guests that you may bring to the December 2013 Ceremony, although we ask you to keep in mind that the auditorium is limited in seating capacity.
+There is no limit to the number of guests that you may bring to the ceremony.

 All participants must wear the proper academic regalia (traditional cap and gown) to participate in the graduation ceremonies.
 All caps and gowns (for both baccalaureate and associate degrees) will be blue with a white tassel and are eco-friendly, made of a wood-based fabric from renewable, managed forests.
-Graduates and potential graduates who are participating in the Commencement ceremonies can purchase a cap/gown/tassel set from a University bookstore for $40..
-For class ring and graduation announcement orders, see Josten’s website at:
+Graduates and potential graduates who are participating in the Commencement ceremonies can purchase a cap/gown/tassel set from a University bookstore for $40.
+Please contact the campus bookstore to give them your size.
+Honors cords will be provided for those students by the Chancellor’s Office for those designated as graduating with honors.
+For class ring and graduation announcement orders, see Josten’s website.

 Honors cords will be provided for those students by the Chancellor’s Office for those designated as graduating with honors.
 The registrar’s site lists by college the requirements for the “distinction” designation.